-We have no written employment contracts with our executive officers or directors.
+We do not have employment contracts with any of our executive officers or directors.
 We do have, however, Change of Control and Severance Agreements or signed terms-and-conditions agreements with certain employees.
 We offer our employees a 401(k) match and an employee stock purchase plan, as well as medical, dental, vision, life, and disability insurance benefits.
 Our executive officers and other personnel are eligible to receive incentive bonuses and are eligible to receive stock-based awards under our incentive compensation plans.